 Denver Composts is redefining what was once waste.
 This fee-based service collects household organic material like yard debris, food scraps, and non-recyclable paper.
 By signing up for compost collection you can reduce the amount of waste you throw away by as much as 50 to 75 percent!

 Denver Composts is a fee-based service paid for by the resident at the rate of $29.25 each quarter (every 3 months).
-More details available in the "Compost Service Payment Information" section.
+See "Compost Collection Frequently Asked Questions" for details.

 Composting is one way to keep organic material out of landfills, avoiding climate warming gases generated as these materials decay under anaerobic (without oxygen) conditions to create methane, a greenhouse gas 21 times more potent in its heat-trapping capabilities than carbon dioxide.